 Impression 3D.
 Jackson.
 General Jackson Tutorial: the best place to start; covers basic processing approaches and covers common usage patterns.

 Jackson FAQ covers many common questions regarding typical usage.
 Jackson JavaDocs has extensive and detailed coverage of all the features: what is available, where, how.
 But you do need to know where to look.
 Jackson User Group is a site/group/social network dedicated to all things Jackson, for sharing knowledge about how to use Jackson efficiently.
-Prevent cross-site scripting when using JSON objects using ESAPI and Jackson framework 1.7.x « Stefan Hendriks' Blog.
+Features, general To learn more about how to configure Jackson, check out: Prevent cross-site scripting when using JSON objects using ESAPI and Jackson framework 1.7.x « Stefan Hendriks' Blog.
 Recently I have had the oppertunity to fix a cross-site-scripting problem.

 The problem is: a lot of JSON objects are being sent over the wire and the data is not being html escaped.
 This means that anyone who would put html data IN would get it out and make any user vulnerable for XSS attacks.
 In this case, JSON objects are being created by using the MappingJacksonHttpMessageConverter.
-This is deliverd by the Spring framework.
-Normally it is instantiated when you use spring-mvc (using the mvc-annotation tag).
 Maven.
 War plugin.
 The WAR Plugin is responsible for collecting all artifact dependencies, classes and resources of the web application and packaging them into a web application archive.

 Usage General instructions on how to use the WAR Plugin can be found on the usage page.
+Some more specific use cases are described in the examples given below.
+To share common resources across multiple web applications, see the documentation about using overlays.
+Last but not least, users occasionally contribute additional examples, tips or errata to the plugin's wiki page.
+In case you still have questions regarding the plugin's usage, please have a look at the FAQ and feel free to contact the user mailing list.
 Hibernate.
 XFire.
 Vaadin.
 Lazy Query Container.
 Google Visualization.
 Team Blog.
 A bit over a year ago we released Vaadin 7 renewing the framework inside out.

 The basis for this issue revolves around “wrapping” in JSON and two different schools on what is correct way to encode it.
 As far as I can see there is the more verbose version which Jettison, the default JSON serialiser in Apache CXF produces, then there is the “unwrapped” version which the alternate serialiser Jackson produces.
-In my case I chose Jackson the more terse version, this is good for a couple of reasons: It is compatible with ExtJS without any modifications It is smaller and therefore produces less data on the wire.
-Also I like the annotations that Jackson comes with, and find it a bit easier to work with than Jettison.
 Pragmatic Web Services With Apache CXF.
-Apache CXF is an open-source Java-based framework whose goal is to help users develop standard-based, interoperable and robust web services.
+CXF : les intercepteurs.
+Le framework CXF est aujourd’hui probablement le meilleur framework pour implémenter des web services selon la spécification JAX-WS en Java.